jupyterlite/jupyterlite/docs/migration.md

 `jupyterlite-javascript-kernel`.

-This dependency on `jupyterlite-javascript-kernel` has now been removed, so you may need to explicitely add `jupyterlite-javascript-kernel` to your build dependencies if you want to use that kernel.
+This dependency on `jupyterlite-javascript-kernel` has now been removed, so you may need to explicitly add `jupyterlite-javascript-kernel` to your build dependencies if you want to use that kernel.

 ```{note}
 As an alternative to `jupyterlite-javascript-kernel`, you may also want to use [Xeus JavaScript], which currently offers more features and is generally more usable.